MaelleVo/marvel-frontend/README.md

 Using Express.js, Mondb Atlas.
 Deployed on Northflank.
 You can find the link to the backend on github here :
 **https://github.com/MaelleVo/marvel-backend**

+## Errors currently being fix ⛔️

+Trying to fix on mozilla the background video that is not displayed..

+➡️ For better experience use google chrome.
+Thanks.